-This is Bruiser, our seven year old Yorkshire Terrier.
-A couple of years ago my husband and I were driving home from Baltimore when I received a call from my dog sitter telling us that he [the dog] was not feeling well.
+This is Bruiser, our now 11 year old Yorkshire Terrier.
+Several years ago my husband and I were driving home from Baltimore when I received a call from my dog sitter telling us that he [the dog] was not feeling well.
 Panic immediately set in.
-It was 2am and we were half way between Maryland and Ohio imagining the absolute worst case scenario
+It was 2am and we were half way between Maryland and Ohio imagining the absolute worst.

 After breaking traffic laws in at least three separate municipalities, we made it to the vet.
 I am happy to report that Bruiser was (and is) good as new.
 However, the entire incident has scarred me for life, and I have been obsessed with figuring out how to address this problem, not only with my own pets, but for all pets.
 I began asking everyone I saw with a pet or those who work with pets, “What would you do if your pet experiences some type of medical emergency or trauma?”
 Overwhelmingly the answer I received was a resounding “I don’t know.”

-You can watch the pilot episode here: Emergency!
+You can watch a thrilling episode here: Emergency!

 As a long time supporter of animal welfare, it has been a dream of Yalanda’s to provide pets with medical care in emergencies just like that of humans.
 She is a Cleveland native and parent of a stubborn Yorkie named Bruiser. (see Chief Dog-In-Charge)

 Cory has a passion to keep animals happy and healthy that began as a child.
 It led him to live out the dream of being a dog musher in Alaska before turning to his profession as a firefighter and EMT.
 Cory believes animals should receive the highest possible level of care and looks forward to serving the community